 Black dates | Nan zao | 正南枣 |

-Besides Chinese herbs, aromatics such as Sichuan pepper, fennel seeds and cloves are highly important to contribute to the aroma and flavours for which bak kut teh is known for.
+Besides Chinese herbs, aromatics and spices such as Sichuan pepper, fennel seeds and cloves are highly important to contribute to the aroma and flavours for which bak kut teh is known for.

 Duration to boil bak kut teh